notepad-plus-plus/userDefinedLanguages/CONTRIBUTING.md

    * If you have an example file, you can upload it to the `UDL-samples` folder of the repository.
 Please have this file use the same name as your UDL definition file, but with the appropriate file extension, rather than `.xml`.
 Example: `UDLs\STL_udl.byPryrt.xml` would have a corresponding example file `UDL-samples\STL_udl.byPryrt.stl`.
    * **requirement**: if you have included a functionList definition, it must also include a sample file.
 7. **recommendation**: if you have also created an [autoCompletion file](https://npp-user-manual.org/docs/auto-completion/) for your UDL, you may add it in the `autoCompletion` folder before you submit your PR, using a similar naming scheme to the UDL's XML filename.
-8. **recommendation**: if you have also created a [functionList definition](https://npp-user-manual.org/docs/function-list/) for your UDL, you may add it in the `functionList` folder before you submit your PR, using a similar naming scheme to the UDL's XML filename.
+8. **recommendation**: if you have also created a [functionList definition](https://npp-user-manual.org/docs/function-list/) for your UDL, you may add it in the `functionList` folder before you submit your PR.
+    - **requirement**: if you have a functionList definition, the name of the definition file must match the name of the UDL (per [User Manual > Auto-completion File Format](https://npp-user-manual.org/docs/auto-completion/#auto-completion-file-format)).

 ## Edit `udl-list.json`